follow us:

 Root Canals

 At Meetinghouse Dental Care, advances in dental diagnostic technology and a preventive orientation that includes remineralization, ozone therapy, and promotion of healthful pH-balancing nutrition can often avoid the infection that precipitates performance of a root canal.
 Root canals are overprescribed and sometimes prophylactically completed when dentists do not embrace the potential gravity of the procedure’s acute and long-term systemic effects.
-Unfortunately, there aretimes when a tooth is not salvageable.
+Unfortunately, there are times when a tooth is not salvageable.
 Once a tooth reaches this crossroad, the only options are root canal therapy or extraction.
 If a patient chooses a root canal, s/he should do so with a full understanding that it is a “get you by” procedure.
 It will alleviate pain and temporarily address the abscess, but about 70% of root canals, even those done by the best endodontic specialists in the world, will eventually fail.

 How Do I Know If My Tooth Nerve Is Inflamed/Infected?